nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 ## Even more extras!

+There are infinity many nice things you could be adding to the project to make your life (and your collaborators') easier.

-1. Cron jobs:
+1. Cron jobs

-* Clean database
+    A good example is database cleaning.
+You might want to run a job every day/week/hour to remove entries in the database that are no longer relevant.
+For example entries for users whose link has expired.

 2. unattended updates.
 Caddy updates

+    If you machine is running long enough it will need updates.
+At least you need the security updates.
+Updates like `apt update && apt upgrade` are potentially dangerous because they might install updates that break existing software.
+So you probably want to do those during a normal deployment.
+DigitalOcean, as usual, has a good [blog post](https://www.digitalocean.com/community/tutorials/how-to-keep-ubuntu-22-04-servers-updated) on how to do that.
+We did install Caddy from a link, so it is not managed, it will not be automatically upgraded even if there are security patches.
+But since it is a single binary you can just download the latest version.
+At the time of writing there is an experimental feature `caddy upgrade` that works pretty well.

 3. Vaults and secrets.
 Terraform vault.

+    A critical part of all this setting is the mysterious file `server_config.ini` with all the secrets and passwords.
+If you copy that file to the wrong place you will expose all your secrets.
+This happens more often than it should.
+The modern way of dealing with this is using a third party like [HashiCorp Vault Project](https://www.vaultproject.io/).
+It's free.

+4. Mock data

     When testing the app it is very useful to have the app filled mock data.
 For that we have a script that fills the database and returns a file with users and passwords.
+    We will probably talk about this when we talk about the frontend.

-4. Deployments on taging
+5. Deployments on tagging (push deployments)

+    I like ssh-ing into our server and running `deploy.sh`.
+It's simple and you can see the logs on your terminal.
+And it's probably the best solution if it is just you.
+If you have a couple of collaborators then is probably a good idea to have a better way of doing deployments.
+One idea is to use deployments every time there is a push to the main branch.
+There are many ways of achieving that.

+6. You name it!

+## Where to go next and departing words

+Well, really.
+Once everything is in place it's time to set the frontend and start codding!
+If you went through all the steps your are basically done with the scaffolding's boilerplate.

+In a following blog post, hopefully way shorter than this, I will show you how to get started with React+TypeScript+Storybook and how all three can be easily integrated in the present infrastructure.